Get the same quality editing as Hunter S. Thompson in Hell’s Angels.

 Whether you’re a polished writer and need “final edits” or have barely started your book and need developmental editing, I can help.
-I think I learned the most about editing right in the early years while at Random House.
-For instance, one author, a painter, confided, “I don’t understand words.”
-That was apparent.
-I would see a sentence that didn’t make sense and discover, by asking what he intended, that a fascinating idea was buried in the words that sat on the page without communicating.
-In the end, he thanked me for “a prodigy of rewriting almost beyond belief.”
-But it remained his book, his ideas.
-He just didn’t know how to put them into words.
+Right in the early years I learned some things about editing that stuck with me.
+For instance, a painter writing on art history for Random House confided, “I don’t understand words.”
+But I noticed that if I asked what he meant - by a dense, confusing sentence - I was often rewarded with a fascinating idea buried under the words that sat on the page without communicating.
+In the Acknowledgments, he thanked me for “a prodigy of rewriting almost beyond belief.”
+However, it remained his book, his ideas.

 This is an extreme case.
-For the most part, the author has a knack with language and needs help in refining it—polishing and professionalizing it in an authentic voice.
-Whenever I tackle a manuscript, I never lose sight of the fact—most importantly—that there’s a voice waiting to be supported, made to stand out.
-If it’s not your voice that speaks, the reader will probably lose interest; in any case you will not have the same level of satisfaction and sense of fulfillment.
-For one of the main reasons to write is to go through the creative process, wrestle with material, sweat out the blank moments, and eventually proudly offer a completed book to an audience.
+For the most part, the author has a knack with language.
+Whenever I tackle a manuscript, I never lose sight of the fact—most importantly—that there’s a Voice waiting to be supported, to stand out.
+If it’s not your voice that speaks, the reader will probably lose interest; in any case you will not have the same level of satisfaction and fulfillment.
+One of the main reasons to write is to go through the creative process, wrestle with material, sweat out the blank moments, and eventually proudly offer a completed book to an audience.
 I can help you do that—with the highest attention to ethics.
 Read on to find out about my editing services.

 Below is a list of various levels of editing you can choose from.

 - manuscript evaluation

 - developmental editing—if your book is not yet finished